coreybailey07/curriculum-vitae/README.md

 ## About

-Curriculum-Vitae builds on the work of [© Copyright Ceevee 2021](LICENSE.txt) design by StyleShout.
+Curriculum-Vitae builds on the work of © [Ceevee 2021](LICENSE.txt) by StyleShout.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app).